aj-2801/Fiber_DNS_SBT/README.md

 # Inertial_fibers_in_HIT: MPI-based pseudo-spectral DNS coupled with inertial slender-body theory

-An open-source MPI-parallel Fortran (.f90) framework for simulating the motion of slender fibers in homogeneous isotropic turbulence using a pseudo-spectral DNS solver coupled iteratively with an inertial slender-body theory (SBT).
+A project repository using an MPI-parallel Fortran (.f90) framework for simulating the motion of slender fibers in homogeneous isotropic turbulence using a pseudo-spectral DNS solver coupled iteratively with an inertial slender-body theory (SBT).

 ## Overview